eltonjrv/myself/README.md

 * Postdoc Fellowship: PD-FAPESP (Sao Paulo state foment’s program for post-doctoral training), full time (Jan/2015 – Dec/2016).
 Dept. of Biochemistry, Institute of Chemistry, University of Sao Paulo, Verjovski-Almeida Lab.
 Sao Paulo, SP, Brazil

-* Currently Stands as a postdoctoral fellow and bioinformatician member of Dr. Pedro Diniz’s and Dr. Brian Oakley’s research groups in the ollege of Veterinary Medicine at Western University of Health Sciences.
+* Currently stands as a postdoctoral fellow and bioinformatician member of Dr. Pedro Diniz’s and Dr. Brian Oakley’s research groups in the ollege of Veterinary Medicine at Western University of Health Sciences.
 Pomona, CA, USA.

 --> For a list of my publications, please go to https://www.ncbi.nlm.nih.gov/pubmed/?term=Vasconcelos+EJ